The Sandpiper: Nudity

 Taylor was filmed topless for the film but the scene was cut prior to the film's release.

-Real-life parallels

-The film was released at the height of Taylor and Burton's fame.
-It capitalized on their celebrity as one of the world's most famous couples and their well-known romantic adventures.
-Although they portrayed adulterous lovers, they were married on March 15, 1964, shortly before filming began.
-The film's theme of adultery closely mirrored their own personal lives at the time, as Taylor very publicly conducted an affair with Burton while married to Eddie Fisher, and Burton had done the same while married to Welsh actress Sybil Williams.

 Home media

 The DVD, released in 2006, includes two short films the filmmakers shot along with the movie, one about Big Sur and its artist colony, featuring narration by Burton, and another about the bust of Elizabeth Taylor that was commissioned from a Big Sur artist for use as a prop in the movie.

 Paperback novelization

 Pocket Books published a novelization of the screenplay by Robert Hemenway, who would continue to write fiction and would later become a renowned American educator and biographer.
 The Sandpiper was his sole media tie-in book.

 Reception

 The film received negative reviews from critics.
+LIFE magazine was dismissive and disappointed: “[the generous salary package for the couple] was clearly enough to get both the Burtons to act in what is possibly one of the most tedious, inane and ludicrous films ever made.
+In fact the intention of everyone connected with this $5.3 million sleeping pill can only have been to make money.
+If any one of them had any intention of making even a passably fair film it would have showed up somewhere in a line of dialogue, a bit of direction, a moment of honesty during the picture’s interminable two hours….Any publisher could comb through [the] script and come out with a best-selling dictionary of cliches.
+As for the humor—in a drama of doomed lovers?—Are you kidding?
+There were, nevertheless, countless whoops of hilarity from the audience I was with.
+They broke up, for instance, when Burton, prone upon the sand beside his mistress, announced, ‘I have lost my sense of sin!’
+What Burton has really lost is his sense of the appropriate.
+He could have chosen any number of cushy roles which would have fulfilled his talents or even challenged them.
+There is, after all, nothing wrong with making money.
+The people involved in ‘The Sandpiper’ manufactured a motion picture—they didn’t rob a bank.
+So what’s the crime?
+The crime is that a truly great actor has danced to the tune of petty pipers.”

 On Rotten Tomatoes, the film holds a rating of 21% based on 28 reviews.

 By 1976 Variety estimated the film had earned $7 million in theatrical rentals in North America.